Home Inspection Essentials: What to Check Before Taking Possession

 Before key collection, review all financial aspects thoroughly.

-Double checking finances helps prevent overbilling or disputes when you apply for OC-based services later.
+Double-checking finances helps prevent overbilling or disputes later.

 Step 6: Understand the Handover and Key Collection Process